kasparmartens/website/content/post/NP.md

 ![](https://raw.githubusercontent.com/kasparmartens/NeuralProcesses/master/fig/schema1.png)

 Given a set of observations $(x_i, y_i)$, they are split into two sets: "context points" and "target points".
 Given the pairs $(x_c, y_c)$ for $c = 1, …, C$ in the context set and given unseen inputs $x_t^{\ast}$ for $t = 1, …, T$ in the target set, our goal is to predict the corresponding function values $y_t^{\ast}$.
 We can think of NPs as if they were modelling the target set conditional on the context.
 Information flows from the context set (on the left) to making new predictions on the target set (on the right) via the latent space $z$.
 The latter is essentially a finite-dimensional embedding of mappings from x to y.
 The fact that $z$ is a random variable makes NP a probabilistic model and lets us capture uncertainty over functions.
-Once we have trained the model, we can use the (approximate) posterior distribution of $z$ to make predictions at test time.
+Once we have trained the model, we can use our (approximate) posterior distribution of $z$ as a prior to make predictions at test time.

 At first sight, the split into context and target sets may look like the standard train and test split of the data, but this is not the case, as the target set is directly used in training the NP model -- our (probabilistic) loss function is explicitly defined over the target set.
 This will allow the model to avoid overfitting and achieve better out-of-sample generalisation.
 In practice, we would repeatedly split our training data into randomly chosen context and target sets to obtain good generalisation.